Pylons/akhet/docs/architecture.rst

 you can modify.

 Lines 42 configures routing.
 Actually it calls an include function in the handlers package.
-We'll explore routing more fullyh later.
+We'll explore routing more fully later.

 Lines 44-48 and 56-67 are commented code; they show how to enable certain advanced features.